Table of Contents

 If I have another baby, investing in a high quality hypnobirthing course will be a top priority for me.
 I really found myself struggling to cope with the intensity of labour although I did have the home birth I wanted.

 Having looked at what’s available online, I’ve found that KG Hypnobirthing offers the best value for money and high quality content.

 - A full in-depth antenatal programme available online with 12 hours of video content

 - All the supporting documents, audio downloads and materials you need

 - An accompanying Facebook support group so you can build a network of fellow hypnobirthers around you

 - Online learning at home where you’re comfortable and not at the mercy of someone else’s timetable

-- A special COVID-19 module at the moment to give you extra support through the pandemic
+- A special COVID-19 module to give you extra support through the pandemic

 You can start at any stage of pregnancy and they offer easy to follow instructions.
 The course is a very accessible and for a limited time you can get 30% off with the code KGH30discount.
 Be quick with that though as I’m not sure how long it will last.
 I have looked around at a lot of hypnobirthing options and this is genuinely the best offer I’ve found.
 Do take visit their website and see what you think.